rayone121/dliver-bot/README.md

 ## 🤖 AI Order Processing

-The system uses Ollama to process natural language orders in Romanian:
+The system uses OpenAI to process natural language orders in Romanian:

 ### How it works:
 1. **User Input**: "Vreau 5 sticle Coca-Cola și 2 pachete chips"